technovangelist/katacoda-scenarios/monitorworkloads/1-configuredatadogagent/step2.md

-1. In the IDE, open the file called `frontend.yaml` located under `deploy/generic-k8s/ecommerce-app`.
-You can see that this manifest defines a **deployment** and a **service**.
-2. Under `spec/template/spec/containers/env` you will see a few environment variables defined to tell the application how to connect to the database.
-We are going to add a few more environment variables here to configure the connection to Datadog.
+1. Open <a href="https://app.datadoghq.com" target="_datadog">app.datadoghq.com</a> and navigate to Integrations.
+Enable the Postgres integration, if it isn't already enabled.
+2. Now you should be able to visit Dashboards and open either of the Postgres dashboards and see their metrics show up.
-3. Add
+3.

+On the next page we will configure the frontend to submit APM traces to Datadog.